How we built this comparison

 ⚡ The TL;DR Verdict

-- Choose Cali: For the hardcore salsa enthusiast, cultural immersion seeker, and budget traveler who doesn't mind the heat and a slightly grittier edge for a truly authentic experience.
+- Choose Cali: For the hardcore salsa enthusiast, cultural immersion seeker, and budget traveler who doesn't mind the heat and a slightly grittier edge for a authentic experience.

-- Choose Medellin: Ideal for digital nomads, solo travelers, and those looking for a comfortable, beautiful city with diverse nightlife, excellent infrastructure, and a 'City of Eternal Spring' climate.
+- Choose Medellín: Ideal for digital nomads, solo travelers, and those looking for a comfortable, beautiful city with diverse nightlife, excellent infrastructure, and a 'City of Eternal Spring' climate.

 - Choose Both: If you have 2+ weeks, absolutely do both!
-Start with Medellin for 5-7 days, then fly to Cali for 4-6 days.
+Start with Medellín for 5-7 days, then fly to Cali for 4-6 days.
 The internal flight is only ~1 hour and costs around $50-100 USD (COP 200,000-400,000).

 Quick Comparison

-| Category | Cali | Medellin | Winner |
+| Category | Cali | Medellín | Winner |

 |---|---|---|---|